 Follow the major course sequence in the advisors' manual, and maintain the major's required academic progression and skills requirements.
 For students in majors with external licensing requirements, students must follow the course sequence in the four year schema for the major from the first semester of enrollment; graduating with these majors in four years requires that students undertake carefully planned, ambitious course schedules from the start of their academic careers at The College of St. Scholastica.

 Attain the required grade in all courses in your major and maintain the grade point average required of your major.

 Do not fail or withdraw from any course without making up the credits during this four-year period of time.

-Advertising and Public Relations American Indian Studies Art Catholic Studies Communication English French German History Humanities Languages and International Studies Medieval and Renaissance Studies Music Philosophy Photography Political Science Russian Social Studies, Middle/Secondary Education Education Spanish Theatre Theology and Religious Studies Women's and Gender Studies
+American Indian Studies Art Catholic Studies Communication English French German Global, Cultural, and Language Studies History and Politics Humanities Journalism Medieval and Renaissance Studies Music Ojibwe Philosophy Photography Political Science Public Relations Russian Social Studies Secondary Education Spanish Theatre Theology and Religious Studies Women's and Gender Studies

 School of Business and Technology

 Accounting Computer Science / Computer Information Systems Economics, Applied Finance Management Marketing Organizational Behavior

 School of Education

 Educational Media and Technology Elementary Education Middle and Secondary Education Ojibwe Language and Culture Education